Rudd-O/qubes-pass/README.md

 Now, from the password manager VM, run the command:

 ```
-qvm-pass init
+qvm-pass init <GPG key ID available in the password store VM>
 ```

-This step will create the necessary GPG keys and password store database in the password store VM.
+This step will initialize the password store database in the password store VM.
 You'll receive a Qubes policy prompt asking you whether to allow your password manager VM to access `ruddo.PassManage` — it is safe to say yes.
-You will then receive a password prompt from GPG, confirming the creation of the key and the password that, in the future, will be used to encrypt and access the password store.
+You will then receive a confirmation that the pass store has been created and is encrypting keys with the specified GPG key ID.

 Note: don't forget to back your password store VM up regularly!
+Both your GPG ID and your encrypted passwords are there.

-At this point, you are ready to `list`, `insert` and run other operations in your password store VM.  `list` and `get` operations will use the service `ruddo.PassRead`, while management operations will use the service `ruddo.PassManage`, which allows you to set different policies for different VMs based on what you want these VMs to be able to do with
+At this point, you are ready to list, `insert` and run other operations in your password store VM.  list and get operations will use the service `ruddo.PassRead`, while management operations will use the service `ruddo.PassManage`, which allows you to set different policies for different VMs based on what you want these VMs to be able to do with